jeremeamia/super_closure/README.md

 the ability to serialize a closure.
 You should check it out as well and see which one suits your needs the best.

+If you wish to export your closures as executable PHP code instead, you can check out the [brick/varexporter][12] library.

 [1]:  https://packagist.org/packages/jeremeamia/superclosure
 [2]:  https://travis-ci.org/jeremeamia/super_closure
 [3]:  http://packagist.org/packages/jeremeamia/SuperClosure